Last updated: 04/06/2020

 2. Statement.
 A trial may provide up to three opportunities to make a statement about the climate crisis.
 People feel that this opportunity to make the case in court should not be missed.

 3. Impact on court business.
-As the police and CPS have taken the ridiculous decision to charge more than 1000 people from the April rebellion, many people feel that everyone should exercise their right to make the state prove its case against them, and not make their life easy by pleading guilty.
+As the police and CPS have taken the ridiculous decision to charge more than 600 people from the October rebellion with Obstructing the Highway, despite being in the midst of a global pandemic, many people feel that everyone should exercise their right to make the state prove its case against them, and not make their life easy by pleading guilty.

 4. Changing your plea.
 It is easy to change from not guilty to guilty at any stage (although the benefit in terms of court costs savings may reduce as you get close to the trial date) but very hard to change the other way.